 The Houston Museum of Natural Science offers a wide variety of exhibits that are worthy of a full day's outing.
 The three-level live butterfly exhibit will fascinate visitors of any age, as will the dinosaur exhibit in the Morian Hall of Paleontology.
 The Wiess Energy Hall and the Hall of Gems and Minerals are also worth a visit.
-If you need a break, enjoy an IMAX film or sit in on one of Burke Baker Planetarium shows.
+You can also catch an interesting IMAX show at Wortham Giant Screen Theatre and spend the night stargazing at the George Observatory.

 14 Pews is a non-profit whose mission is to bring community members of Houston closer together by celebrating cross-cultural experiences.
 A wide variety of cultural events take place here, including, but not limited to: film screenings, community forums, filmmaking classes, and film festivals, all sharing the common theme of unification through cultural education and celebration.
 There is a bar that sells beer and sodas, so you can enjoy a cool drink while watching a flick.
 For movie fans interested in cultural issues, 14 Pews is a must-visit.